 When I was a little kid, my grandparents had a fake Christmas tree.
-A light behind a revolving multicolored translucent plastic circle pointed from the floor at the tree, making the silver foil sparkle in the evening.
+A light behind a revolving multi-colored translucent plastic circle pointed from the floor at the tree.
+They are making the silver foil sparkle in the evening.
 Granddaddy sat in his chair, cracking pecans one-by-one in his strong hands to fill my grandmother’s pies and Italian cream cakes.
 While I stared at the glittering tree, my parents and grandparents talked into the night, sharing their stories of Christmases past.

 Most of us spend some nights like that in December as we gather together with our families.
-Whether celebrating Hanukkah or Christmas or Solstice or Kwanzaa, this time of year swells with love and nostalgia as we indulge in our favorite holiday traditions.
+Whether celebrating Hanukkah, Christmas, Solstice, or Kwanzaa, this time of year swells with love and nostalgia as we indulge in our favorite holiday traditions.

 Here at Brian Boggs Chairmakers, most of us take pleasure in either Christmas or Hanukkah (although we do have a couple of grinch-types who avoid the celebrations as much as possible, grimacing at every holiday tradition except the bowl of red and green foil-wrapped chocolates that appear on my desk).
 I asked everyone to share their favorite memory or custom for the season.

 “It’s funny though my daughter’s eyes,” says Ryan, our finishing guru and one of several parents in our shop.
 Those of us with children delight in watching the season unfold for our kiddos.